 If you've ever wondered how math could help you in your everyday life, then this class is for you.
 In this course you will learn how to calculate a car or mortgage payment, how to determine the real cost of credit, how to determine how long it will take you to double your money, and more.
 This class covers basic math concepts involving operations with whole numbers, integers/signed numbers, common/decimal fractions, percents, exponents, order of operations and how to write and solve equations in business applications.
 Once you have mastered the basic skills you will learn to apply those skills to practical business problems.
-This course satisfies the mathematics competency requirement for a Certificate of Achievement.
-SC 11:00-12:20pm CC2-235 Semester 0482 TTH Adkins, T
+SC

-+ 1 hour ONLINE lab each week
+0482 11:00-12:20pm LIB-214 Adkins, T Semester + 1 hour ONLINE lab each week